Philip of Milly: Early life

-Philip was the son of Guy of Milly, a knight of French origin, who witnessed a dozen of royal charters in the Kingdom of Jerusalem between 1108 and 1126.
+Philip was the son of Guy of Milly, who witnessed a dozen of royal charters in the Kingdom of Jerusalem between 1108 and 1126.
+Guy's origins are not certain.
+The historian Malcolm Barber considers it most likely that he came from Normandy or, alternatively, Picardy.
 Guy held fiefs in the royal demesne around Nablus and Jerusalem.
-Guy's wife was a Flemish noblewoman, Stephanie, according to the late 13th-century Lignages d'Outremer.
-The same source stated that Philip was his parents' eldest son, but the sobriquet of his brother, Guy—Francigena (or "born in France")—implies that Guy was Philip's elder brother, born before their parents come to the Holy Land.
+Philip's mother was a Flemish noblewoman, Stephanie, according to the late 13th-century Lignages d'Outremer.
+The same source stated that Philip was his parents' eldest son, but the sobriquet of his brother, Guy—Francigena (or "born in France")—implies that Guy was Philip's elder brother, born before their parents came to the Holy Land.
 The Lignages d'Outremer also claimed that Philip was a nephew of Pagan the Butler, but no other primary source refers to Pagan as Philip's uncle.

 The date of Guy's death is unknown, but he was most probably still alive in the early 1130s.
 Philip inherited his father's estates around Nablus.
 He married a noblewoman, Isabella, before 1144.
 Her name is the only known fact about her, but Steven Runciman writes that she was a niece of Pagan the Butler.

 Philip first appeared in a royal charter in 1138.
 He and his brothers are absent from the lists of witnesses of royal charters in the 1130s.
 Their absence shows that they could not secure their father's position during the reign of King Fulk, who seized the throne through his marriage with Queen Melisende and appointed his own men to the most important offices.